 C. Acute appendicitis

 The image shows a dilated noncompressible appendix.
 Even though the measurement of the appendix diameter is not shown in the images, we can still determine the diameter of the appendix by using the scale seen in the image on the left side.
 Ideally, we should measure the maximum diameter of the dilated appendix segment from outer wall to outer wall during scanning and document it.
 Appendix diameter >6.0 mm is diagnostic of acute appendicitis.
 Target sign is positive in the transverse view.
-No evidence of a complex collection seen around the appendix suggesting an intact appendix (Not perforated yet).
-No appendicolith seen.
+No evidence of a complex collection is seen around the appendix suggesting an intact appendix (not perforated yet).
+No appendicolith is seen.